-Census data guides how more than $800 billion a year in federal funding is distributed, helping to create jobs, provide housing and build schools, roads and hospitals.
-An accurate count is critical to our county’s ability to access public and private resources and to ensure we have accurate representation.
+With census data guiding how more than $800 billion a year in federal funding is distributed, helping to create jobs, provide housing and build schools, roads and hospitals, GTCF aligned efforts with the Pierce County Auditor’s Office to support a complete count in Pierce County for the 2020 Census.

-GTCF and the Pierce County Auditors Office have partnered to organize the You Count Campaign, a collective of Pierce County organizations that recognize the importance of a complete and accurate census count for the well-being of our community – in 2020 and beyond.
-The campaign includes representatives from organizations including Bethel School District, the Center for Latino Leadership, Multicare, Puyallup Tribe, Puyallup Watershed Initiative, Tacoma Community House, the University of Washington – Tacoma and officials from city and county government.
-We are partnering with additional organizations and advocates to ensure all members of our community are appropriately represented in this effort and have a stake in getting an accurate count.
+In 2019, GTCF and the Pierce County Auditors Office partnered to organize the Pierce County Complete Count Committee, a collective of Pierce County organizations that recognize the importance of a complete and accurate census count for the well-being of our community – in 2020 and beyond.
+The committee included representatives from organizations including Bethel School District, the Commission on Hispanic Affairs, Multicare, Puyallup Tribe, Cowlitz Tribe, Puyallup Watershed Initiative, Tacoma Community House, the University of Washington – Tacoma, and officials from city and county government.